jdstubler/jdstubler.github.io/_posts/2022-02-22-set-your-goal-and-achieve-it.md

 ## Why is it a big problem?

-There's three types of goals.
+There are three types of goals.

 **Achievable ones, challenging ones and impossible ones.**